Menu

 • physically destroying your Will with the intention of destroying it

-• writing and signing something that indicates that you are changing or cancelling your old Will - if this writing is not entirely in your own handwriting the change must be witnessed by two individuals
+• writing and signing something that indicates that you are cancelling your old Will - if this writing is not entirely in your own handwriting, it must be witnessed by two individuals

 • making a new Will

-Minor changes to a Will are usually done by making a codicil.
-A codicil can be a separate document made in addition to your Will.
+Minor changes to a Will are often done by making a codicil.
+A codicil is a separate document made in addition to your Will.
 Changes may also be made directly on your Will.
 If the changes are made entirely in your handwriting and signed by you, no witnesses are required.
-However, if the changes are not entirely in your own handwriting, the changes must be signed by you and two witnesses.
-In either case it is not sufficient to simply initial the changes.
+However, if the changes are not entirely in your own handwriting, they must be signed by you and two witnesses.
+In either case, it is not sufficient to simply initial the changes.
 The signing formalities are the same as when the Will was originally prepared.

 How helpful was this article?